 Long-Term Medical Expenses

-In certain situations, medical expenses related to long-term care are deductible, if these expenses are required by a chronically-ill individual.
-Their care plan needs to be prescribed by a license healthcare practitioner.
+In certain situations, medical expenses related to long-term care are deductible if these expenses are required by a chronically ill individual.
+Their patient care plan needs to be prescribed by a licensed healthcare practitioner.
 These long-term care expenses include preventative and diagnostic care, therapeutic care, and expenses related to curing, treating, rehabilitating and mitigating a chronic illness.
 Seniors and their caregivers can also write off maintenance care and personal care services.

-In order for a senior to be deemed chronically ill they must be unable to perform two of the following dialing living activities on their own:
+For a senior to be deemed chronically ill they must be unable to perform two of the following daily living activities on their own:

 - Using the restroom

-A senior with cognitive challenges who needs substantial supervision to live on their own, also fall under the umbrella of being chronically ill.
+A senior with cognitive challenges who needs substantial supervision to live on their own also falls under the umbrella of being chronically ill.

-For seniors who are receiving services from an assisted living facility or nursing home, and need this care primarily for medical reasons, their care costs may also be deductible.
-It is important to note that seniors who are in assisted living communities or nursing homes just for custodial purposes, will not qualify for reductions.
+For seniors who are receiving services from an assisted living facility or nursing home and need this care primarily for medical reasons, care costs may also be deductible.
+It is important to note that seniors who are in assisted living communities or nursing homes just for custodial purposes will not qualify for deductions.
 Also lodging costs and meals are not deductible expenses.

-These tax tips can go a long way in ensuring that all seniors and their family members are taking advantage of all of the tax incentives that are available for today's senior community.
+These tax tips can go a long way in ensuring that seniors and their family members can take advantage of the tax incentives that are available for today's senior community.